A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Millicharged dark matter and baryon coupling: temperature evolution at late times

 We now focus on the temperature evolution of the baryons and of dark matter at late times.
 It has been known for some time that the temperature evolution can be affected by Rutherford scattering of baryons and dark matter and if the dark matter is at a lower temperature than the baryons, the scattering will lead to cooling of baryons.
 This situation arises if the dark matter is millicharged in which case the baryons and dark matter can scatter via Coulomb interactions.
 Further, the difference in their evolution history will produce a relative velocity between them~\cite{Munoz:2015bca} which has a significant effect in the cooling of baryons.
 In this work we focus precisely on this possibility, i.e., that a fraction of dark matter is millicharged which couples to baryons with a cross section parameterized as $\sigma=\sigma_0v^{-4}$ where $v$ stands for the relative velocity between DM and baryons and $\sigma_0$ has the form~\cite{Munoz:2018pzp}

-In Eq.~(\ref{sigma0}), $T_B$ stands for the temperature of the baryons and $T_D$ stands for the temperature of DM and we assume that DM is in thermal equilibrium with the background hidden sector temperature so that $T_D=T_h$ where $T_h$ appears in the Boltzmann equations, Eqs.~(\ref{y1})$-$(\ref{y3}).
-Further, in Eq.~(\ref{sigma0}), $\alpha=1/137$, $\epsilon_D$ is the millicharge of the DM particle defined by Eq.~(\ref{D.3}), and the quantity $\mu_{D,t}$ is the DM-target reduced mass (the target $t$ of mass $m_t$ where $t$ is either an electron or a proton) so that
+In Eq.~(\ref{sigma0}), $T_B$ stands for the temperature of the baryons and $T_D$ stands for the temperature of DM which, at late times, becomes different from the temperature of the thermal bath maintained by $\phi$ and so $T_D\neq T_h$ (we will discuss it further in section~\ref{sec:numerical}), where $T_h$ appears in the Boltzmann equations, Eqs.~(\ref{y1})$-$(\ref{y3}).
+Further, in Eq.~(\ref{sigma0}), $\alpha=1/137$, $\epsilon_D$ is the millicharge of the DM particle defined by Eq.~(\ref{milli-hid3}), and the quantity $\mu_{D,t}$ is the DM-target reduced mass (the target $t$ of mass $m_t$ where $t$ is either an electron or a proton) so that

-Finally, $x_e$ is the ionization rate which is determined via the solution of the couple equations, Eqs.~(\ref{QB})$-$(\ref{vdb}), and $n_H$ is the number density of hydrogen nuclei.